pink background for pediatric counselors near me page

 We are able to tailor therapy plans to the needs of each person and each child, without having to comply with common insurance limitations.

-In-Person Child Therapy in Tampa vs. Virtual Child Therapy
+In-Person Child Therapy vs. Virtual

 While it may be obvious, it’s important to note that in-person therapy provides a controlled and distraction-free environment where children can feel emotionally safe.
 Our child friendly offices in Tampa and St. Petersburg are designed to meet children where they are at, and allow for movement-based interventions that simply aren’t the same with online therapy.